yana-qaSwe/testversion/README.md

 **2. Test-cases: Registration and Authorization**

 <details>
-<summary>ID-1: Registration with valid login and valid password</summary>
+<summary>ID-1: Registration with a valid login and a valid password</summary>

 ***